ShuhanTao/APM466-2024Winter/README.md

 # MAT1856-A1
-Math Finance - University of Toronto;
-Conducted by Dear Professor Luis Seco
+Math Finance - Conducted by Dear Professor Luis Seco; University of Toronto